NachoToast/LethalCompanyModList/README.md

 3. MoreCompany 1.9.1 by notnotnotswipez
 4. More_Suits 1.4.3 by x753
 5. SCP_Foundation_Suit 1.1.0 by TeamClark
-6. LethalCompany_InputUtils 0.7.4 by Rune580
-7. BetterSprayPaint 2.0.4 by taffyko
-8. GamblingMachineAtTheCompany 1.3.5 by JunLethalCompany
+6. GamblingMachineAtTheCompany 1.3.5 by JunLethalCompany
-9. FixPluginTypesSerialization 1.1.1 by Evaisa
+7. FixPluginTypesSerialization 1.1.1 by Evaisa
-10. HookGenPatcher 0.0.5 by Evaisa
+8. HookGenPatcher 0.0.5 by Evaisa
-11. LethalModDataLib 1.2.2 by MaxWasUnavailable
+9. LethalModDataLib 1.2.2 by MaxWasUnavailable
-12. LethalLib 0.15.1 by Evaise
+10. LethalLib 0.16.0 by Evaise
-13. LethalLevelLoader 1.2.3 by IAmBatby
+11. LethalLevelLoader 1.2.4 by IAmBatby
-14. Dantors_Mental_Hospital 1.2.2 by Dantor
+12. Dantors_Mental_Hospital 1.2.2 by Dantor
-15. Backrooms 0.1.3 by Backrooms
+13. Backrooms 0.1.3 by Backrooms
-16. LobbyCompatibility 1.1.0 by BMX
+14. LobbyCompatibility 1.1.0 by BMX
-17. SCPFoundationDungeon 4.1.3 by Badham_Mods
+15. SCPFoundationDungeon 4.3.0 by Badham_Mods
-18. Scoopys_Variety_Mod 1.2.0 by scoopy
+16. Scoopys_Variety_Mod 1.2.0 by scoopy

 ## Optional (Client-Side)